GeneralHou/FindCoordinate/README.md

 # FindCoordinate
 pycharmforGHfirstProject\20230102FindCoordinate
 ----------------------------------------
-DATE:2023.06.24:
-Total modified all the files:
-1)add gan_aid to extract nodes;
-2)add interaction part to remove and delete wrong relationship.

 ■■ the virtual environment I used in my seu computer is: dataaug
 ----------------------------------------
 how to use FindCoordinates: